Macintosh operating system principles

 Focus windows without sending mouse clicks

-Windows can be raised to the foreground without them receiving the mouse click.
-At some stage, this was set as a flag on a per-program basis, inside the application’s SIZE resource.
-The Finder was the only program that I can recall having this enabled by default, but a design defect in Microtek ScanWizard (using focusable windows for the tool palettes) led me to enable that flag for ScanWizard too.
+At some stage, this behaviour was set as a flag defined within each program.
+Generally only the Finder had this flag enabled by default, but a design defect in Microtek ScanWizard (using focusable windows for the tool palettes) could be resolved by enabling that flag for ScanWizard too.

 Cycle through files with tab